 In analyzing the articles, the authors took a holistic review (following Li, 2012) and used a matrix to present a general picture of the fifty-three empirical studies.
-The first author (C) reviewed the first twenty-five articles and put the summarized information in the matrix on the first Google Docs file.
+The first author (C) reviewed the first twentyfive articles and put the summarized information in the matrix on the first Google Docs file.
 The second author (A) did the same tasks for the other pieces on the same document.
 The authors then took a turn to read each other's work put on the matrix to make them immersed with the data.
 Then, C initially open-coded all the information in the matrix using Microsoft Excel.
-Open-coding refers to an activity to label and categorize phenomena that emerged in research data as explained by Ary et al. in the book entitled Introduction to Research in Education in 2019.
-C then used (see Appendices1 https://drive.google.com/file/d/1T9XqT_3wAsome Tables oq0t9DTSv4YToQR55YlkO/view?usp=sharing) to categorize the coded empirical studies based on general research topics.
-C put those Tables on the second Google Docs file.
-After that, A checked and made necessary modifications to the information presented in the Tables.
-The authors then double-checked one another's work, left comments on the second Google Docs file, responded to the comments, and saw if all the data presented in the Tables were all reasonable.
-This peer debriefing strategy enhances research credibility as explained by Ary et al. in the book entitled Introduction to Research in Education in 2019.
+Open-coding refers to an activity to label and categorize phenomena that emerged in research data (Arv et al., 2019).
+C then used some Tables (see double-checked one another's work. left comments on the second Google Docs file, responded to the comments, and saw if all the data presented in the Tables were all reasonable.
+This peer debriefing strategy enhances research credibility (see Ary et al., 2019).
 After a consensus was reached, the authors presented the findings of their review to answer the research questions.

-3. RESULTS AND DISCUSSION
+RESULTS AND DISCUSSION